April 2026: Ich war beim velo.fm-Podcast eingeladen – Thema: Das Transcontinental Race (in German)

 01 TCR No 12 | Next big thing: my third TCR – Transcontinental Race No 12, Jul.
 19 2026 Trondheim (NO) > Kalmata (GR)

+Yay!
 On Sunday, 19th of July 2026, 20:00 h CEST I’ll be at the start line of the mother of all ultracycling races: the notorious Transcontinental Race.
-It will be my third participation the race (previous: No 6 in 2018 & No 8 in 2022) and hopefully also my third finish.
+It will be my third participation in the race (previous: No 6 in 2018 & No 8 in 2022) and hopefully also my third finish.

 Here are some quick facts about this very special and innovative edition:

-• Start location: 19.7.26 – 20h Trondheim (Norway), i.e. a few degrees from the polar circle.
+• Start: Sun.
+19.7.26 – 20h Trondheim (Norway), i.e. a few degrees from the polar circle.

 • Finish: Kalamata (Greece), i.e. at the most southern tip of the Greek penninsula